curtiswashington/gossip/README.md

-# Chronoql Gossip
+# Gossip

 **The offline-first tactical command center for AI-assisted software development.**

 Whether you are a seasoned data engineer orchestrating complex systems or an entry-level IT professional building your first application with an LLM, the hardest part of AI-assisted development isn't writing the code—it's managing the context.

-**Chronoql Gossip** is a desktop operating environment designed to solve the "context window" problem.
+**Gossip** is a desktop operating environment designed to solve the "context window" problem.
 It provides a suite of visual, offline-first tools to help you define strict architectural boundaries, compress your codebase into optimized LLM prompts, and safely integrate AI-generated payloads back into your local file system.

 Everything happens locally.
 No cloud syncs, no telemetry, no internet required.
 Your codebase and your architecture remain entirely sovereign.